jaytar0/Dashboard-Example/README.md

 ## Excel Output [Work]
 This is the excel version of what the power-bi output gives.
+These are automatically generated on each run of this comparison process and can be reoccuringly scheduled via script processes.
 ![excel](sample_excel.png)